needle-mirror/com.unity.xr.arfoundation/Documentation~/cpu-camera-image.md

     // Image data is ready.
 Let's apply it to a Texture2D. var rawData = request.GetData<byte>();

-    // Create a texture if necessary
+    // Create a texture if necessary.
     if (m_Texture == null)
     {
         m_Texture = new Texture2D(